 Yes, you can overmix waffle batter.
 Be careful with the mixing since that will result in air pockets in the batter.

-Varying the waffle toppings is part of the fun of a waffle breakfast.
-You can top them with fresh fruit like blueberries and strawberries or opt for gluten-free syrups or natural honey.
+All the different topping variations are part of the fun!
+You can use fresh fruit like blueberries and strawberries or opt for gluten-free syrups, strawberry reduction sauce, or natural honey.
 You can also top with whipped cream for a decadent treat.

 Ingredients